Training For Your Licence

 Licence

-Once you have passed all these exams you can apply for your pilot's licence and, once received, you can take passengers (impress all your friends!) and join in the various trips about the country which are organised.
+Once you have passed all these exams you can apply for your pilot's licence and, once received, you can take passengers (impress all your friends!) and join in the various trips about the country, and beyond, which are organised.